Identify legitimate emails from the App Store or iTunes Store

-Find out more about phishing and other scams.
+Learn more about phishing and other scams.

-Update your account information safely
+Update your account info safely

-If you receive an email asking you to update your account or payment information, only do so in Settings directly on your iPhone, iPad or iPod touch; in iTunes or the App Store on your Mac; or in iTunes on a PC.
+If you receive an email asking you to update your account or payment information, only do so in Settings directly on your iPhone, iPad, or iPod touch; in iTunes or the App Store on your Mac; or in iTunes on a PC.

-Find out more about security and your Apple ID.
+Learn more about security and your Apple ID.

 If you received or acted on a likely phishing message: